Jackson Hole Traveler - Visitor Guide

 Hanukkah Happenings

-Hanukkah begins this year at sundown on Sunday, December 18th and continues through Monday, December 26th.
-Here a few ways to celebrate the Festival of Lights in and around Jackson Hole.
+Hanukkah begins this year at sundown on Thursday, December 7th and continues through Friday, December 15th.
+Here's how to celebrate the Festival of Lights in and around Jackson Hole.

-The annual giant menorah lighting on Town Square will be hosted by Chabad Jewish Center at 7 p.m., on December 24th.
+The annual giant menorah lighting on Town Square will be hosted by Chabad Jewish Center at 7 p.m., on December 9th.
 Hanukkah treats including latkes and jelly doughnuts will be available for free as well as dreidels and mini-menorahs.
-There will also be a menorah lighting with Chabad Jewish Center of Jackson Hole on December 25th at 5 p.m. in the lobby of the Four Seasons Resort Hotel in Teton Village; free; Hanukkah treats, dreidels and mini-menorahs are available.

 Holiday Entertainment

-Cathedral Voices Chamber presents its free "Sounds of the Season" concert at The Center for the Arts Theater on December TBA at 4 p.m.
-The Jackson Hole Brass Quintet, Jackson Hole Symphony Orchestra and Star Valley Voices and the Teton Music School Youth Choir will also perform.
+Cathedral Voices Chamber presents its free "Sounds of the Season" concert at The Center for the Arts Theater on December 17th at 4 p.m.

 The Silver Dollar Showroom at The Wort Hotel is the go-to venue for a few special holiday events featuring music from a couple of iconic Jackson Hole bands and musicians.
-"Old Tyme Christmas," presented by the Jackson Hole Historical Society, will be held from 6 to 7 p.m. on December TBA.
+"Old Tyme Christmas," presented by the Jackson Hole Historical Society, will be held from 6 to 7 p.m. on December 17th.
 Cookies, cocoa and holiday drink specials will be available.
-"Holiday Cocktails and Music with Tasha & The Goodfellows" will be held from 7 to 10:30 p.m. on December TBA.
+"Holiday Cocktails and Music with Tasha & The Goodfellows" will be held from 7:30 to 11 p.m. on December 21st.
 No cover.
 Must be 21+ for this event.
-There will also be an Ugly Sweater Party with One Ton Pig featuring holiday bluegrass tunes from 7 to 10:30 p.m. on December TBA.
-There will be drink specials and prizes for the ugliest sweater.
-Must be 21+ for this event.
+On Christmas Eve, come to the "Naughty or Nice Christmas Party" at the Million Dollar Cowboy Bar—holiday pajamas, sweaters and costumes are encouraged— and Naughty or Nice drink specials will be available.

-The Jackson Hole Community Band's Free Winter Holiday Concert will be held at 7 p.m. on December TBA at the Center for the Arts.
+The Jackson Hole Community Band's Free Winter Holiday Concert will be held at 7 p.m. on December 16th at the Center for the Arts.

 New Year's Eve Celebrations will happen at both the Silver Dollar Showroom in the Wort Hotel and the Million Dollar Cowboy Bar.